kudojp/DietApp-Rails2020/README.md

 |jquery|For Ajax request and for DOM manipulations|
 |flatpickr|For UI to pick a date from a calendar|
 |cocoon-js|For input forms of nested models (combined with cocoon)|

-## Features

-- Password authentication and facebook authentication
-- Creating/deleting a post of each meal (which consists of one or more food items)
-- Like/dislike posts by other users
-- Follow/unfollow other users
-- Feed where posts from your followings are listed

 ## DB Design (Click to open!)